Session Variable Expansion

 WebSurge sessions support Session Variables that you can define in your Configuration and then use in your Http Headers or Http Request content.

-Variables can be:
+Embeddable Variables can be:

 Session Variables

-Variables declared in the System environment and available when WebSurge is started.
-Note: If you change Environment Variables on the command line or in Windows you have to restart WebSurge to see those variables.
+If you change Environment Variables on the command line or in Windows you have to restart WebSurge to see the updated values.

 Session Variables are declared as Key Value pairs in the Session Configuration: